How Expert Rankings Work

 SenseiRanks is built to reward durable trust rather than vanity metrics.
 This page explains the principles behind our ranking and moderation systems at a level that is transparent without making the system easy to game.

-Last updated: March 29, 2026
+Last updated: March 30, 2026

 What SenseiRanks Optimizes For

-SenseiRanks is designed to surface operators, creators, and educators who show credible evidence of results and credibility over time.
+SenseiRanks is designed to surface experts, creators, and educators who show credible evidence of results and credibility over time.
 We do not aim to reward the loudest profile, the largest audience, or whoever is best at self-promotion.
 We care more about trust density than attention volume.

 Core Inputs